davidhaley/Vive-Music-Lab/README.md

 This was my final project for the mobile track in Udacity's VR Developer Nano-Degree.
 We had full autonomy to choose a specific company, industry, or technology, and show the user ways it could be affected by virtual reality.
 I chose the music industry, because I am musician, DJ and producer myself, and because I wanted to do this anyway.

-The project was challenging because Google Cardboard and mobile VR requires finite optimization.
+The project was challenging because Google Cardboard and mobile VR require finite optimization.
 I spent a lot of time adding more functionality than what I have in this final build, but the platform would not support it at a reasonable framerate.

 Some of the features I completed but would not work, are a fog machine, a dynamic strobe light controller, and spatial audio.